RJF-TRUST/diveintoansible-lab/README.md

 I recommend that the lab environment is downloaded to your respective home directory, i.e. -

-* Mac     - /Users/james/diveintoansible-lab
+* Mac     - /Users/jfan/diveintoansible-lab
-* Windows - C:\Users\james\diveintoansible-lab
+* Windows - C:\Users\jfan\diveintoansible-lab
-* Linux   - /home/james/diveintoansible-lab
+* Linux   - /home/jfan/diveintoansible-lab

 On a Mac or Linux system, you should be able to clone the repository accordingly from a terminal whilst in your home directory with the following command -